lifebit-ai/metagwas/docs/usage.md

 The typical command for running the pipeline is as follows:

 ```
-nextflow run main.nf --studies testdata/list-summary-statistics.csv
+nextflow run main.nf --studies https://lifebit-featured-datasets.s3-eu-west-1.amazonaws.com/projects/gel/metagwas/list-summary-statistics.csv
 ```

 ## 4 - Essential parameters

 **--studies**

-list of studies (GWAS summary statistics) to be analyzed (should be a .csv file with a header and the name of each file, one per line).
+List of studies (GWAS summary statistics) to be analyzed (should be a `.csv` file with a header and the path to each study input file, one per line).
 An example `.csv` can be found in `testdata/list-summary-statistics.csv`.